 Ceremonies can be very significant.
 Swearing in of a president or crowning a king decides who is going to rule a country.
-A marriage ceremony declares that two people belong together, and an academic degree gives the recipient the right to be officially recognized for his competence.
+A marriage ceremony declares that two people belong together, and an academic degree gives the recipient the right to be officially recognized for their academic competence.

 But what if the ceremony is a sham?